Moorpark, California

 Moorpark is a city in Ventura County in Southern California.
 Moorpark was founded in 1900.
 The town grew from just over 4,000 citizens in 1980 to over 25,000 by 1990.
-As of 2006, Moorpark was one of the fastest-growing cities in Ventura County.
-The population was 34,421 at the 2010 census, up from 31,415 at the 2000 census.
+The population was 36,284 at the 2020 census, up from 34,421 at the 2010 census.

 Etymology

 The town most likely was named after the Moorpark apricot, which used to grow in the area (hence the apricot flower on the town's seal and flag).
-The apricot, in turn, was named for Admiral Lord Anson's estate Moor Park in Hertfordshire, England, the apricot was introduced in 1688.
+The apricot, in turn, was named for Admiral Lord Anson's estate Moor Park in Hertfordshire, England; the apricot was introduced in 1688.

 Some of Moorpark's previous unofficial and official names include Epworth, Fremontville, Penrose, Fairview, and Little Simi.

 History

 Chumash people were the first to inhabit what is now known as Moorpark.
 A Chumash village, known as Quimisac (Kimishax), was located in today's Happy Camp Canyon Regional Park.
 They were hunters and gatherers who often traveled between villages to trade.
 The village of Quimisac once controlled the local trade of fused shale in the region.
 The area was later part of the large Rancho Simi land grant given in 1795 to the Pico brothers by Governor Diego de Borica of Alta California.